Wednesday, 6 November 2024

 Australian Hobby - nice surprise!

-As it got darker, we prepared to search for the Plains Wanderer.
-The first animal we saw was no bird, but a Tesselated Gecko found by Robert!
-How he spotted this from the car I have no idea.
+As darkness came, we prepared to search for the Plains Wanderer.
+The first animal we saw was not a bird, but a Tesselated Gecko found by Robert!
+How he spotted this from the car it baffles me!

 Tesselated Gecko

-Our first bird of the evening was a Little Buttonquail, a tiny species that could easily fit into my palm, this was a male and female have more orange necks.
+Our first bird of the evening was a Little Buttonquail, a tiny species that could easily fit into my palm, this was a male, female should have orange neck.

 Little Buttonquail